Stock market today: Wall Street climbs on hopes for coming cuts to interest rates

 “It’s a consequential decision for the economy, and you want to get it right,” Powell said.

-The Fed indicated Wednesday that most of its policymakers are still forecasting at least one cut to interest rates at some point this year.
-They also raised their forecast for the number of cuts in 2025.
+The Fed indicated Wednesday that most of its policymakers are forecasting one or two cuts to interest rates at some point this year.
+They also raised their forecasts for the number of cuts in 2025.

-The Fed trimmed its forecast for cuts to rates this year down from three after progress seemed to stall early this year on bringing inflation lower.
-Such a fall-off was widely expected, and traders are still largely betting on the first of potentially two cuts to rates this year coming in September, according to data from CME Group.
+Fed officials trimmed their forecast for the number of cuts in 2024 down from a median of three after progress seemed to stall early this year on bringing inflation lower.
+Such a fall-off was widely expected, and traders are still largely betting on the first of potentially two cuts to rates in 2024 coming in September, according to data from CME Group.

 That had areas of the stock market that tend to benefit most from lower interest rates doing the best.

-Smaller companies that need to borrow to grow and feel the pinch of higher interest rates more than their larger rivals were leading the market.
-The smaller stocks in the Russell 2000 index jumped 2.2%.
+Smaller companies that need to borrow to grow and can therefore feel the pinch of higher interest rates more than larger rivals led the market.
+The smaller stocks in the Russell 2000 index jumped 1.6%.

-Real-estate stocks were also climbing.
-Lower interest rates mean bonds are paying less in interest, which can send potential investors to dividend-paying real-estate owners instead.
-Office owner Boston Properties jumped 3.3%.

-Lower interest rates could also pull down mortgage rates and inject energy into the housing market.
+Lower interest rates could also mean easier mortgage rates and inject energy into the housing market.
 Homebuilder D.R.
-Horton climbed 3.6%.
+Horton climbed 3%.
+Builders FirstSource, which sells vinyl windows, custom millwork and other building materials, jumped 5.3%.

-Oracle helped lead Wall Street higher with a jump of 12.9% even though it reported weaker profit for the latest quarter than analysts expected.
+Oracle helped lead Wall Street higher with a leap of 13.3% even though it reported weaker profit for the latest quarter than analysts expected.
 Financial analysts pointed to strong bookings, including contracts related to artificial-intelligence training.

 A furor around AI has helped send stocks to records despite worries about high interest rates and the slowdown in the economy that they induce.
-Nvidia again was one of the strongest forces pushing the S&P 500 higher, with a gain of 3.7%.
+Nvidia again was the strongest force pushing the S&P 500 higher, with a gain of 3.5%.
 The chip company has become the poster child of the AI rush, and its total market value has topped $3 trillion.

-The only company to push more on the S&P 500 than Nvidia was Apple, which jumped 6.1%.
+Apple was nearly as strong a force pushing up on the S&P 500 as Nvidia after rising 2.9%.
 Its stock has been jumping the last two days after getting a cool initial reception to the announcement of several AI-related offerings coming to its operating systems.

-In the bond market, the yield on the 10-year Treasury fell to 4.29% from 4.40% late Monday and from 4.60% a couple weeks ago.
-The two-year Treasury yield, which more closely tracks expectations for the Fed, slumped to 4.74% from 4.83% late Monday.
+In the bond market, the yield on the 10-year Treasury fell to 4.32% from 4.40% late Tuesday and from 4.60% a couple weeks ago.
+The two-year Treasury yield, which more closely tracks expectations for the Fed, slumped to 4.75% from 4.83% late Tuesday.
+Yields had been down even more earlier in the day.

 AP Business Writers Matt Ott and Elaine Kurtenbach contributed.